 To access the Wine Declaration console:

-- Click the icon in the menu bar.
+- Click More Options in the sidebar.

 The TTB website has a helpful FAQ on when a wine is considered “produced” and, thus, ready for declaration – click here.